 National Police Memorial Day is an annual event to honour police officers killed in the line of duty.
-This year's National Police Memorial Day took place on Sunday 30 September in Belfast.
+In 2019 it took place on Sunday 29 September the Royal Concert Hall in Glasgow.

 As the last post was sounded, the room fell silent as petals fell as a mark of respect to remember all our fallen officers.